ViWaSe/uBaldr/README.md

 Please let me know if you have questions / improvement-suggestions or found bugs.

 # OTA-Update
-To trigger an OTA-Update, send this JSON-String to the device/order Topic.
-The String will be updated with every new release:
+To trigger an OTA-Update, send this JSON-String to the device/order Topic:
 >{
   "sub_type": "admin",
   "command": "get_update",